This is what it looks like in the Northeast right now

 New York City

-Snow began lightly dusting the city early Tuesday and fell harder into the morning as captured by CNN producer, John Griffin.
+Snow began lightly dusting New York City early Tuesday and fell harder into the morning, as captured by CNN producer John Griffin.

 A winter weather emergency declared by the city's Mayor Bill DeBlasio went into effect Tuesday at midnight.

-New York City is under a blizzard warning until midnight Wednesday.
+New York City is under a blizzard warning until midnight Wednesday, with wind gusts up to 50 miles per hour.

 Englewood, New Jersey